web-sys1/ActionData/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.
+It uses this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+## Problem to solve

+Standardize the security reporting process in open source projects as there is no current standard process to privately disclose potential security vulnerabilities to project maintainers.
+Additionally, most open source projects do not provide information on how to disclose potential security vulnerabilities.